 The California CASA Association relies on individuals with a shared sense of purpose.

-Our staff possess more than 50 years of combined child welfare and nonprofit experience and each has a strong personal connection to the mission.
-Past and present members have aged out of foster care, served as sworn CASA volunteers, and each one proudly dedicates their experience and expertise to local CASA programs to ensure each has the knowledge and resources needed to effectively serve children.
+Our staff possess many decades of combined child welfare and nonprofit experience and each has a strong personal connection to the mission of California CASA.
+Past and present members have aged out of foster care, served as sworn CASA volunteers, served as judge in juvenile court, and held senior positions in nonprofit organizations.
+Each one proudly dedicates their experience and expertise to California’s local CASA programs to ensure each has the knowledge and resources needed to effectively serve children.

 For general inquiries please contact us at (510) 663-8440 or send us an email below: